Should You Try A Gluten-Free Skincare Routine? We Asked The Experts

 It's safe to say that gluten has a controversial reputation in the food world.
-One in 10 people in the UK now actively avoid gluten in their diet and in recent years this mounting statistic has paved the way for a boom in the gluten-free food industry.
+At least 12% of people in Australia now actively avoid gluten in their diet, and in recent years this mounting statistic has paved the way for a boom in the gluten-free food industry.
 Restaurants, cafes and supermarkets now dedicate entire menus and aisles to gluten-free meals and produce.
-At the time of writing, the gluten-free market is estimated to be worth £835 million per year (and growing), proving that the movement shows no sign of slowing down.
+At the time of writing, the gluten-free market is estimated to be worth $22 billion USD in 2019 (and growing), proving that the movement shows no sign of slowing down.

 Advertisement

-Countless individuals claim to see positive results after eliminating gluten from their diet but according to registered associate nutritionist (ANutr) Kelly Light, not all gluten conditions are created equal.
-"Coeliac disease is an autoimmune disease as opposed to an allergy and it affects roughly 1% of the population.
-On the other hand, some people experience similar symptoms to coeliac disease but without any antibodies being produced or any damage to the gut lining."
-Kelly continues: "This is referred to as gluten sensitivity or gluten intolerance and is estimated to affect around 6% of the population."
+Countless individuals claim to see positive results after eliminating gluten from their diet but according to registered associate nutritionist Kelly Light, not all gluten conditions are created equal.
+"Coeliac disease is an autoimmune disease as opposed to an allergy", which impacts 1 in 70 Australians.
+"Some people experience similar symptoms to coeliac disease but without any antibodies being produced or any damage to the gut lining," Kelly continues.
+"This is referred to as gluten sensitivity or gluten intolerance."

 For those who suffer from varying degrees of gluten intolerance, the symptoms can be unpleasant.
 They include constipation, cramps and vomiting, among other side effects.
 For many people, though, one of the most frustrating markers on the list can be skin problems, such as rashes and more serious bumps and even blisters known as dermatitis herpetiformis.
 While this condition is linked to ingesting gluten, there is some anecdotal evidence to suggest that skincare products containing gluten-derived ingredients can also cause problems when applied topically.